 By Rick Steves

-I'm just one of the faceless, rutting masses, rubbing shoulders with a hungry gaggle of Dutch boy regulars.
-We're gathered around a window featuring a sultry blonde, whose ability to shake her backside brings the gawking pedestrian flow to a halt.
-Faced with an exotic woman wearing a black lace power suit and enough lipstick to keep a third grader in crayons, eye contact alone leaves me weak — and ready to rejoin the cute and quaint Holland back in the sunshine.
+Rubbing shoulders with a hungry gaggle of Dutch boy regulars, I rubberneck my way to the most popular window on the street.
+There, framed in smoky red velvet, stands a sultry blonde.
+Her ability to flex and shake her backside brings the slow, gawking pedestrian flow to a stuttering stop.
+And it makes me just one of the faceless, rutting masses.
+Next up: an exotic woman wearing a black lace power-suit and enough lipstick to keep a third grader in crayons.
+Just making eye contact leaves me weak — and ready to rejoin the cute and quaint Holland back in the sunshine.

 The Dutch remind me that a society has to make a choice: Tolerate alternative lifestyles or build more prisons.
 And they always follow that up by reminding me that Americans — so inclined to legislate morality — lock up seven times as many people per capita as Western Europeans do.
 Either Americans are inherently more criminal people, or we need to reconsider some of our laws.

 By the end of my walk, I’ve seen a lot — from prostitutes to the ghosts of pioneer lesbians to politically active druggies with green thumbs.
 This is Amsterdam’s hardcore, nonstop, live-couples, first-floor-straight, second-floor-gay paseo.
 The kid in me delights in the spectacle.
 The tour guide in me jumps at this opportunity to give readers such a unique memory as this red light ramble.
 But the father in me cringes at the sight of a 10-year-old schoolgirl, book bag on her back, studying a window full of vibrators, whips, and sex toys.